datalevin/datalevin/README.md

 #### Document

-The [iDOC benchmark](benchmarks/idoc-bench) compares Datalevin's indexed documents with PostgreSQL JSONB, SQLite JSON1, and MongoDB BSON.
+The [idoc benchmark](benchmarks/idoc-bench) compares Datalevin's indexed documents with PostgreSQL JSONB, SQLite JSON1, and MongoDB BSON.
 It combines YCSB-style reads and writes with nested equality, range, wildcard-path, and array-match queries.